callec/am-reader/README.md

 ## TODO

 ### Actual TODO
-- Uploading and deletion of PDFs
-  - Scanning PDFs for unwanted content (can use `nsfwjs` but I think it will be VERY slow for long PDFs).
 - Testing so that everything works properly in case of change
 - CSS & js
   - Make site look nice.